 The Cannabis Packaging and Labeling Regulatory Recommendations for States and Nations guidelines produced by the Council on Responsible Cannabis Regulation in collaboration with the National Cannabis Industry Association clearly outlines in Recommendation 7 that “all ingestible infused products and concentrates that are intended to be cooked with, eaten, or otherwise swallowed and digested (i.e. Activated Concentrates) [must include proper] labeling of major food allergens.”
 This recommendation was made to conform to Section 203(a)(1)-(4) of the Food Allergen Labeling and Consumer Protection Act of 2004 (FALCPA).

-There has been controversy surrounding the proper labeling of cannabis packaging products.
-In 2010, Julianna Carella was told by the San Francisco Department of Public Health (SFDPH) to remove the nutrition labeling off of her cannabis-infused products, which she sold through her California-based business known as Auntie Dolores Kitchen.
+There has been controversy surrounding the proper labeling of cannabis edibles products.
+In 2010, Julianna Carella was told by the San Francisco Department of Public Health (SFDPH) to remove the nutrition labeling from her cannabis-infused products, which she sold through her California-based business known as Auntie Dolores Kitchen.
 The products, at the time, were not viewed as edibles, medicine, or food.
 They were simply viewed as cannabis, a regulated Schedule I narcotic.
-Her products which contained highly-allergic ingredients to some people (nuts, peanuts, glazed pecans, cheese, and more) came in marijuana product packaging that clearly stated the ingredients on the nutrition labels to ensure consumers were able to complement any strict dietary needs.
+Her products, which contained ingredients that were likely to cause allergic reactions in some people (nuts such as peanuts and glazed pecans, cheese, and more) were sold in marijuana product packaging that clearly stated the ingredients on the nutrition labels to ensure consumers were able to be aware in the case of any strict dietary needs.

 Recommendation 7 of the Cannabis Packaging and Labeling Regulatory Recommendations for States and Nations guidelines align with Carella’s thinking.
 The guidelines recommend allergen labeling for “all retail packages of ingestible cannabis-infused products and cannabis concentrates that are intended to be taken orally, including concentrates that may be used in cooking.”
 However, because food allergen labeling is not required for e-cigarettes, raw agricultural commodities, or cosmetics, the guidelines state nutrition labeling is not needed for non-ingestible cannabis-infused products or any concentrates that are only meant to be used through smoking or vaporizing.